RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 The request JSON body contains two primary segments: subscription specification and databases specification.
 When you create a subscription, you must specify one or more databases in the "`databases`" array.

-You can [copy-and-paste]({{< relref  "/rc/api/get-started/use-rest-api.md#swagger-user-interface" >}}) the contents of the JSON file into the `POST /subscriptions` operation in the [Swagger UI](https://api.redislabs.com/v1/swagger-ui.html).
+You can include the contents of the JSON document in the `POST /subscriptions` operation in the [Swagger UI](https://api.redislabs.com/v1/swagger-ui.html).
+See [Swagger user interface]({{< relref  "/rc/api/get-started/use-rest-api#swagger-user-interface" >}}) for more details.

 {{< note >}}
 The Swagger UI generates default JSON examples for `POST` and `PUT` operations.
 You can reference these examples and modify them to fit your specific needs and account settings.
 The examples will fail if used as-is.
 {{< /note >}}

-The response body contains the `taskId` for the task creating the subscription.
-You can use `GET /v1/tasks/<taskId>` to track the status of this task.
+The response body contains the `taskId` for the task that creates the subscription.
+You can use `GET /v1/tasks/<taskId>` to track the task's status.

 ## Update a subscription